-At the Office for Accessibility and Gender Equity, we also want to reiterate to our community our unwavering commitment to ensuring equal access to University programs and activities as well as our commitment to promoting diversity and inclusion based on sex, including sexual orientation and gender identity.
+At the Office for Accessibility and Gender Equity, we want to reiterate to our unwavering commitment to ensuring equal access to University programs and activities as well as our commitment to promoting diversity and inclusion based on sex, including sexual orientation and gender identity.

 We look forward to helping create a culture of care for you and all others in our Gator Nation community!